Sexual Violence Response and Awareness

 - Do not question why they did or did not do certain things

-- Do not ask they tell you what happened
+- Do not ask them to tell you what happened

 - Do not give advice